dcholbert/Mut_Account/README.md

 A Master Loop - If an option from the Main Menu is used, after that the selection is completed of the program it will send you back to the Main Menu.

 Reading from a .txt- There is a on information.txt in the Bin Release/Debug net6.0 that gives the information show above to the user and is pulled in the Info.cs.
+Also there is an APP.config file that is being read for the connection string used in the connection of the database.

 The use of regex - This is use in EmailValid.cs to insure that an email address is entered is a vaild email.